Hardwick Hall: 16th century

-Designed by Robert Smythson in the late 16th century, Hardwick Hall is sited on a hilltop between Chesterfield and Mansfield overlooking the Derbyshire countryside.
+Designed by Robert Smythson in the late 16th century, Hardwick Hall is on a hilltop between Chesterfield and Mansfield overlooking the Derbyshire countryside.
 It was ordered by Bess of Hardwick, Countess of Shrewsbury and ancestress of the Dukes of Devonshire, and owned by her descendants until the mid-twentieth century.

 Bess of Hardwick was the richest woman in England after Queen Elizabeth I, and her house was conceived to be a conspicuous statement of her wealth and power.
 The windows are exceptionally large and numerous at a time when glass was a luxury, leading to the saying, "Hardwick Hall, more glass than wall."
 In order to give more scope for huge windows without weakening the exterior walls, the Hall's chimneys are built into the internal walls of the structure.

 The house's design also demonstrated new concepts not only in domestic architecture, but also of a more modern way in which life was led within a great house.
 Hardwick was one of the first English houses where the great hall was built on an axis through the centre of the home, rather than at right angles to the entrance.

 Each of the three main storeys has a higher ceiling than the one below, indicative of the importance of the rooms' occupants.

 A wide, winding, stone staircase leads up to the state rooms on the second floor, which include one of the largest long galleries in any English house.
 A tapestry-hung great chamber with a spectacular plaster frieze illustrating hunting scenes has been little altered.

 A decorator, John "Paynter", used chalk and size made from glovers' offcuts.
 Pigments including blue bice, verdigris, massicot, and vermilion were bought in 1599.
 John varnished and coloured the panelling of the great chamber, and gilded some details.
 His paintwork supplemented and mended the cloth hangings, and he painted cloth hangings in imitation of tapestry.

 The architecture was influential, and in March 1608 Robert Cecil, 1st Earl of Salisbury, who was planning new buildings at Hatfield House, asked Bess's son-in-law, Gilbert Talbot, 7th Earl of Shrewsbury, for "any rowgh drawght of Hardwick".

 Bess was born in her father's manor house.
 Hardwick Old Hall, today a ruin beside the newer hall, was built on the site of this older building.
 Each of her four marriages had brought her greater wealth, and Hardwick Hall was but one of her many homes.